-3.1 Records
+3.0 Records

-Adequate care shall be exercised to safeguard the accounting records and supporting documentation.
-Any destruction or theft of the CONTRACTOR'S accounting records or supporting documentation shall be immediately reported to the COUNTY.
-CONTRACTOR shall report, to the local law enforcement agency having jurisdiction, any act(s), which may reasonably be thought to constitute a crime, and/or which appear to have resulted in the destruction, damage or alteration of any record subject to the provisions of this Handbook.
-CONTRACTOR shall make their report to the local law enforcement agency not more than twenty-four hours after becoming aware of the acts which have resulted in the destruction, damage, or alteration of the record.
+Adequate care must be exercised to safeguard the accounting records and supporting documentation.
+Any destruction or theft of the CONTRACTOR'S accounting records or supporting documentation must be immediately reported to the COUNTY.
+CONTRACTOR must report, to the local law enforcement agency having jurisdiction, any act(s), which may reasonably be thought to constitute a crime, and/or which appear to have resulted in the destruction, damage, or alteration of any record subject to the provisions of this Handbook.
+CONTRACTOR must make their report to the local law enforcement agency within twenty-four hours of becoming aware of the acts which have resulted in the destruction, damage, or alteration, damage, or alteration of the record.

-A copy of the resulting crime/incident report must be retained by the agency for a period of time under which the underlying records were destroyed, or damaged were required to be retained plus an additional four years, and shall be retained for a longer period in the case of unresolved litigation, or audit.
+A copy of the resulting crime/incident report must be retained by the CONTRACTOR for a period of time under which the underlying records that were destroyed/damaged were required to be retained plus an additional three years, and must be retained for a longer period in the case of unresolved litigation or audit.